prosperevergreen/digital-signage-player/README.md

 3. In the the root directory (digital-signage-player), start the app with the command `docker-compose up -d` you can now view the app on a browser at `http://localhost:80`
 4. In the the root directory (digital-signage-player), to stop the app use the command `docker-compose down`

-For further documentation of the client see the [Client README.md](client/README.md)
-For further documentation of the server see the [Server README.md](server/README.md)

 ---

 ## MOBILE SCREENSHOT